kumbulanit/t-sql/tech company/untitled/Module 5 - Sorting and Filtering Data/Lesson4_Working_with_Unknown_Values.md

 SELECT
     ProductID,
     ProductName,
-    BaseSalary,
+    e.BaseSalary,
     UnitsInStock,
-    BaseSalary * UnitsInStock AS TotalValue,  -- NULL if either is NULL BaseSalary + 10 AS AdjustedPrice          -- NULL if BaseSalary is NULL FROM Products;
+    e.BaseSalary * UnitsInStock AS TotalValue,  -- NULL if either is NULL e.BaseSalary + 10 AS AdjustedPrice          -- NULL if e.BaseSalary is NULL
+FROM Products;
 ```